PeiLi-Sandman/sumo-omnetpp-veins/README.md

 # BUILD CONNECTION

 After you got sumo, omnetpp and veins, you can try fisrt to run the example provided by veins.
 Take a look at this [Youtube video](https://www.youtube.com/watch?v=a6te888H7IM&t=431s), it is really helpful

+# Try you own project

+Another exciting thing is to build a network for your own, the process is quite simple.
+Please check this [Youtube video](https://www.youtube.com/watch?v=Mh4WnY4KY4Y&list=WL&index=24&t=0s).

+By the way, all the information I provided here are built based on other people's efforts.
+I just summarize them together based on my understanding.